OpceanAI/Sakura-nebula-and-archan-Terms-and-conditions-/replit.md

 - **@astrojs/check**: TypeScript checking and validation for Astro projects
 - **astro**: Main framework for static site generation and modern web development
 - **typescript**: Type system for JavaScript providing compile-time type checking
+- **@fontsource-variable/onest**: Modern variable font for typography with weight range 100-900

 ### Development Environment
 - **Node.js**: Runtime environment for the build system and development tools
 - **NPM**: Package manager for dependency management

-The project currently has minimal external dependencies, focusing on the core Astro ecosystem and TypeScript tooling, which suggests it's designed to be lightweight and maintainable with room for future expansion.
+The project maintains minimal external dependencies while providing comprehensive legal pages for Discord bot services.
+Each bot has dedicated terms of service and privacy policy content with themed visual design, optimized for both user experience and legal compliance requirements.